Are you looking for a managed hosting provider for your WordPress website?

 - Offers cPanel to manage things like email, domains, and more.

-Unlike most hosting providers, Hostgator Cloud doesn’t provide website backup and restore feature.
+So unlike most hosting providers, Hostgator Cloud doesn’t provide website backup and restore feature.
 However, you can purchase CodeGuard addon to keep your website data safe.

 6. Liquid Web